byu-oit-appdev/wabs-starter/README.md

+# Deprecation
+This starter is no longer maintained and is not recommended as a basis for projects.

 # WABS Starter

 This starter is preconfigured to optimize development and simplify deployment.
 It will work with very little additional effort on your part.
 This readme serves as a guide to using the starter.